Academic Literacy: An Introduction (Online)

 Assessment methods

 You will be set three pieces of work for the course.
-The first two, each of 500 words is are due part-way through your course.
+The first assignment is 150 words and the second assignment is 600 words and they are due part-way through your course.
 They do not count towards your final outcome but preparing for it, and the feedback you are given, will help you prepare for your assessed piece of work of 1,500 words due at the end of the course.
 The assessed work is marked pass or fail.

 English Language Requirements